List of Underdog characters: The Bubblehead Empire

 The Bubblehead Empire is a society of people who all wear air helmets and live under the sea, in the city of Maldemare (the name being a take-off on the French phrase mal de mer, meaning “seasickness”).
 They command sea creatures to do their bidding and deal with their prisoners by feeding them to a giant clam.
 The city is ruled by the Bubblehead Emperor, who in turn was ruled by the Bubblehead Empress.

-The Bubblehead Empress was tired of living under the sea, so she wanted to take over the dry land.
-The Bubblehead scientists worked to destroy the land, using earthquakes and volcanoes, but those two evil plans were foiled by Underdog.
-As a result, the two scientists were fed to the Giant Clam.
-The third evil plot was to use a machine creating a tidal wave powerful enough to destroy the Earth.
-Soon, everybody around the world was aware that something peculiar was happening to the ocean.
-Sweet Polly Purebred, with the aid from one of the world's leading scientists Professor Moby Von Ahab (the name being a take-off on both Captain Ahab and Moby Dick), investigated what was happening under the sea, but were eventually captured and tossed into the giant clam.
-Underdog got word that his friends were held captive, rescued Sweet Polly and the Professor and destroyed the tidal wave machine.